})();

 Master extreme heat driving with strategic departure times, essential car prep, and cooling techniques.
 Stay safe and comfortable on scorching summer road trips.

-Affiliate Disclosure: This post may contain affiliate links.
-We may earn a small commission at no extra cost to you, and we only recommend products we truly use or trust.
+Important Notes: This post may contain affiliate links.
+We may earn a small commission at no extra cost to you.
+We only recommend products we trust.
+Road conditions and weather change quickly—always rely on your judgment and follow official guidance.

 Medical Disclaimer: This article provides general travel and vehicle safety information.
 It is not medical advice-please consult with a healthcare professional regarding heat illness prevention and treatment.